lk16/basil/README.md

 D = (A C)?
 ```

-These grammars can be converted in a python parser file that will accept the specified grammar and output a grammar tree.
+The generated parser will be saved in a python file that will accept the specified grammar and output a parse tree.

 Conversion is as simple as:
 ```sh